tessercat/daoistic-book/book.md

 ## English

-Honour or life, which is more important?
+Honour or life,
+which is more important?

-Health or money, which is more valuable?
+Health or money,
+which is more valuable?

-Winning or losing, which is more trouble?
+Winning or losing,
+which is more trouble?

 True love is so expensive
-and a huge fortune is a lot to lose.
+and a huge fortune is so much to lose.

 Being content and not being ashamed, and knowing when to quit and not taking risks